 How to override:

 The default TLS settings can be overridden for each AirWatch application and service by updating each configuration file to explicitly indicate the use of a particular setting.
+(Please be aware that if you manually update your configuration files to override the default TLS settings, this will need to be re-enabled after each upgrade.)
 These files will be either:

 - app.config - For non-web applications (SEG, ACC, etc.)